oasc/oasc-mims/interaction/oasc-mim7-places.md

 Geospatial information contains comprehensive bi-dimensional, tri-dimensional and (when time is also involved) four-dimensional representation and localization about real-world entities defined in a structured way with formal definitions and provides functionalities to enable access to different data sources and analyse spatial information.

 It is essential to include the geospatial data dimension into smart cities information systems for adding localization capabilities and improving its usage with spatial analysis capabilities.

-Discovery and querying of geospatial information, using location and historical criteria can be achieved using Open standard formats, protocols and preferably Open API standard interfaces.

-Displaying and viewing of geospatial information, can be achieved using Open standard formats, protocols and preferably Open API standard interfaces.

-Retrieving and editing of geospatial information, can be achieved using Open standard formats, protocols and preferably Open API standard interfaces.

-Integrating context information with geospatial information can be enabled by the context management API and geospatial management API through common data information models defined in the MIM2 Data Models.
+The discovery, retrieval, visualisation, querying and editing of geospatial information, using location and historical criteria can be achieved through open standard formats, protocols and preferably through the use of standard-based API interfaces.
+Integrating context information with geospatial information can be enabled by the context management API and geospatial management API through common data information models defined in the [MIM2 Data Models]().

 ## Specifications <a id="MIM3:EcosystemTransactionManagement-Recommendedspecifications"></a>
 The specifications that are subject to adoption are focussing on (i) web interfaces for access to data, and (ii) data encoding formats.

 ### Web interfaces

-* **Specifications by the Open Geospatial Consortium \(OGC\)**
+**Specifications by the Open Geospatial Consortium \(OGC\)**

   **SOAP-based family of standards:**
   * Catalog Service for the Web \([CSW](https://www.ogc.org/standards/cat)\)